-- 4.1 KCSiE 2023, states that, as part of their whole school approach to safeguarding, schools should ensure that they promote an open and transparent culture in which all concerns about all adults working in or on behalf of the school or college (including supply teachers, volunteers and contractors) are dealt with promptly and appropriately. - 4.2 The term 'Low-level' concern does not mean that it is insignificant, it means that the adult's behaviour towards a child does not meet the harm threshold as set out in Section 3.
-A Low-level concern is any concern no matter how small, and even if no more than causing a sense of unease or a 'nagging doubt' that an adult may have acted in a way that: - is inconsistent with an organisation's Staff Code of Conduct, including inappropriate conduct outside of work, and - does not meet the allegation threshold or is otherwise not serious enough to consider a referral to the LADO - but may merit consulting with and seeking advice from the LADO. - 4.3 Staff do not need to be able to determine in each case whether their concern is a Low-level concern, or if it is not serious enough to consider a referral to the LADO, or whether it meets the threshold of an allegation.
+4.1 KCSiE 2024, states that, as part of their whole school approach to safeguarding, schools should ensure that they promote an open and transparent culture in which all concerns about all adults working in or on behalf of the school or college (including supply teachers, volunteers and contractors) are dealt with promptly and appropriately.

+4.2 The term 'Low-level' concern does not mean that it is insignificant, it means that the adult's behaviour towards a child does not meet the harm threshold as set out in Section 3.
+A Low-level concern is any concern - no matter how small, and even if no more than causing a sense of unease or a 'nagging doubt' - that an adult may have acted in a way that:

+- is inconsistent with an organisation's Staff Code of Conduct, including inappropriate conduct outside of work, and - does not meet the allegation threshold or is otherwise not serious enough to consider a referral to the LADO but may merit consulting with and seeking advice from the LADO.

+4.3 Staff do not need to be able to determine in each case whether their concern is a Low-level concern, or if it is not serious enough to consider a referral to the LADO, or whether it meets the threshold of an allegation.
 Once staff have shared what they believe to be a Low-level concern, that determination should be made by the Headteacher and responded to in line with this policy.

+4.4 Examples of such behaviour could include, but are not limited to:

+- being over friendly with children

+- having favourites

+- taking photographs of children on their mobile phone, contrary to school policy

+- engaging with a child on a one-to-one basis in a secluded area or behind a closed door, or

+- humiliating children.